Other Christian and Church sites

 As a United Reformed Church we are part of the worldwide family of churches that make up the Council for World Mission.

-Each year, as part of our harvest celebration, members are asked to give 1% of their income in support of Commitment for Life's work in Zimbabwe - in 2006 we collected £3,815.
+Each year we collect from local homes and take part in street collecting for Christian Aid Week.
+Also, each year, as part of our Harvest celebration, members are asked to give 1% of their income in support of Commitment for Life's work in Zimbabwe.
+Thanks are due to everyone who has given so generously.

 Some links (shown in grey, like this), currently seem to have disappeared or are not working.
 If anyone has any further information or updates on these web sites then we would be interested to know what has happened to them, please contact the webmaster.